-- a) Existing native vegetation is to be retained and enhanced where possible. - b) Iron Bark Ridge extension is to exhibit a landscape similar to the existing urban area of Iron Bark Ridge. - c) The scenic quality and local character of the area is maintained. - d) Landscaping should showcase and/or frame the rural vistas to the east and south, where possible.
+- a) Existing native vegetation is to be retained and enhanced where possible. - b) Ironbark Ridge extension is to exhibit a landscape similar to the existing urban area of Ironbark Ridge. - c) The scenic quality and local character of the area is to be maintained. - d) Landscaping should showcase and/or frame the rural vistas to the east and south, where possible.

-- (i) Consent shall not be granted for the subdivision of land unless a Landscape Plan has been lodged to the satisfaction of the consent authority.
-A concept plan may be acceptable at the development application stage and a detailed plan at the construction certificate stage (this should be confirmed with the consent authority prior to lodgement of a development application for subdivision).
-At a minimum the landscape plan is to contain details of the proposed landscaping of the public domain, including streets and open space.
-This landscape plan must be to the consent authority's satisfaction prior to the granting of development consent. - (ii) Landscape plans should include
+(i) Consent shall not be granted for the subdivision of land unless a Landscape Plan has been lodged to the satisfaction of the consent authority.
+A concept plan may be acceptable at the development application stage and a detailed plan at the Subdivision Works Certificate stage (this should be confirmed with the consent authority prior to lodgement of a development application for subdivision).
+At a minimum, the landscape plan is to contain details of the proposed landscaping of the public domain, including streets and open space.
+This landscape plan must be to the consent authority's satisfaction prior to the granting of development consent.

-- A schedule of the species and the planting locations - Technical details of the planting and initial maintenance regime - An assessment of ongoing maintenance requirements. - Landscape treatments, including paving and street furniture - A guide to landscaping and plant species to be provided to prospective land purchasers. - (iii) Street trees are to be planted to: - Soften the streetscape. - Act as traffic calming measures through perceived narrowing the road. - Provide shade to footpaths and roads. - (iv) The main watercourse drainage reserves are to be landscaped as a riparian area, with native vegetation.
+- (ii) Landscape plans should include: - A schedule of the species, including scientific and common names, planting locations, and the mature height. - Technical details of the planting and initial maintenance regime. - An assessment of ongoing maintenance requirements. - Landscape treatments, including paving and street furniture. - (iii) Street trees are to be planted to: - Soften the streetscape. - Act as traffic calming measures through perceived narrowing of the road. - Provide shade to footpaths and roads. - (iv) The main watercourse drainage reserves are to be landscaped as a riparian area, with native vegetation.